 It can be easy to think you know every loss you may suffer from a personal injury.
 However, there are many expenses you could overlook that will pile up as time goes by.
-At the Law Office of Joshua Moody, our Victorville personal injury attorneys have years of experience calculating damages to ensure our clients demand every penny they are owed.
+At Moody Law, our Victorville personal injury attorneys have years of experience calculating damages to ensure our clients demand every penny they are owed.

 You can aid your claim by keeping a record of all expenses you incur related to your injury.
 It can also be helpful to start a pain journal to document your discomfort and recovery as you heal.
 This can be valuable for supporting your non-economic losses.
 To help your attorney create a complete picture of the damages, you should track every cost you would not have had if not for the injury.